Starting a New Site

 - Participate in the Girls on the Run 5K at the end of the season

-- Attend and get certified at the four hour GOTR coach training
+- Attend and get certified at the five hour GOTR coach training

 - Be fingerprinted and have a current TB test (in the last four years)